Al-Huda Digital Solutions

 Course Details

-Course Duration 3 to 6 months (depending on student pace)
+Length of Course 3 to 6 months (depending on how fast the student learns)

-Our teaching approach rests on three pillars: depth, structure, and accessibility.
+Our way of teaching is based on three things: depth, structure, and ease of access.

-• Depth: Learn through classical commentaries, linguistic analysis, and contemporary application, building analytical skills, not just memorization.
+Depth: Learn through classical commentaries, linguistic analysis, and modern use.
+This will help you build analytical skills instead of just memorizing.

-• Designed for Women: Learn from qualified female scholars in a comfortable environment, with timings that respect family responsibilities.
+For Women: Learn from qualified female scholars in a comfortable setting, with hours that work around family obligations.

-• Real Outcomes: Graduate able to explain Surah Al-Kahf thematically, teach its lessons, and apply its protection daily.
+Real Outcomes: Students will be able to explain Surah Al-Kahf thematically, teach its lessons, and use its protection every day.

 Tafsir of Surah Al-Kahf Online Classes

-What a Typical Online Tafsir Class Looks Like
+What a Regular Online Tafsir Class Looks Like

-Every session is live, one-on-one, and highly interactive.
-Our teachers do not just lecture; they listen, correct, and encourage.
-Here is what happens in a standard class
+Each session is live, one-on-one, and very interactive.
+Our teachers don't just give lectures; they also listen, correct, and encourage.
+In a normal class, this is what happens:

 Teaching Method:

-Screen sharing – the Arabic text is displayed with instructor annotations in real time
+Screen sharing shows the Arabic text with notes from the teacher in real time.

-• Perfect for those who recite Surah Al-Kahf every Friday but don't understand it
+• Great for people who read Surah Al-Kahf every Friday but don't get it.

 Reverts (New Muslims)

-• Perfect for those new to Islam who want to connect deeply with the Quran
+• Great for people who are new to Islam and want to get to know the Quran well.

-• Learn the four major stories: The Cave, The Two Gardens, Musa & Khidr, and Dhul-Qarnayn
+• There are four main stories: The Cave, The Two Gardens, Musa and Khidr, and Dhul-Qarnayn.

-Middle East – Classes offered throughout the day, 5 days a week.
+Middle East: Classes are available all day, five days a week.

-Choose a schedule that fits your routine: 2, 3, 4, or 5 classes per week based on your learning goals and availability.
+Pick a schedule that works for you, whether it's 2, 3, 4, or 5 classes a week, depending on your goals and how much time you have.

 Get Started in Minutes